 The Dr. Sebi diet may promote weight loss but is very restrictive and low in many essential nutrients, such as protein, omega-3, iron, calcium, and vitamins D and B12.
 It also ignores your body’s natural ability to regulate blood pH levels.

-- Grains: fonio, amaranth, Khorasan wheat (kamut), rye, wild rice, spelt, teff, quinoa
+- Grains: fonio, amaranth, Khorasan wheat (Kamut), rye, wild rice, spelt, teff, and quinoa

-- Nuts and Seeds: Brazil nuts, hemp seeds, raw sesame seeds, raw tahini butter, walnuts
+- Nuts and Seeds: Brazil nuts, hemp seeds, raw sesame seeds, raw tahini butter, and walnuts

-- Oils: avocado oil, coconut oil (uncooked), grapeseed oil, hempseed oil, olive oil (uncooked), sesame oil
+- Oils: avocado oil, coconut oil (uncooked), grapeseed oil, hempseed oil, olive oil (uncooked), and sesame oil

-- Herbal teas: elderberry, chamomile, fennel, tila, burdock, ginger, raspberry
+- Herbal teas: elderberry, chamomile, fennel, tila, burdock, ginger, and raspberry

-In addition to tea, you are allowed to drink water.
+In addition to tea, you’re allowed to drink water.

 Plus, you may eat permitted grains in the form of pasta, cereal, bread, or flour.
 However, any food leavened with yeast or baking powder is banned.

-Any foods that are not included in the Dr. Sebi nutrition guide are not permitted, such as:
+Any foods that aren’t included in Dr. Sebi’s nutrition guide are banned, such as:

 - canned fruit or vegetables